smtcoq/smtcoq.github.io/README.md

 A project called [Sniper](https://smtcoq.github.io/sniper) is currently developed to extend the number of `Coq` goals that SMTCoq is able to handle.
-It is based on small, compositionnal and certified pre-processing transformations, combined together to translate some `Coq` goals into the logic handled by SMTCoq, the first-order logic.
+It is based on small, compositionnal and certifying pre-processing transformations, combined together to translate some `Coq` goals into the logic handled by SMTCoq, the first-order logic.
 Have a look at the website !